Nonexistence of extremals for the adjoint restriction inequality on the hyperboloid: The Lorentz invariance

 Let us denote by $\mathcal L^+$ the subgroup of Lorentz transformations in $\R^{d+1}$ that preserve $\mathbbm H^d_s$.
-It is known that $\sigma_s$ is invariant under the action of $\mathcal L^+$ and moreover is the unique measure on $\mathbbm H^d_s$ invariant under such Lorentz transformations, up to multiplication by scalar; for this we refer to \cite{RS} where the case $d=3$ is considered, but the same argument can be adapted to $d\geq 2$.
+It is known that $\sigma_s$ is invariant under the action of $\mathcal L^+$ and moreover is, up to multiplication by scalar, the unique measure on $\mathbbm H^d_s$ invariant under such Lorentz transformations; see \cite{RS} where the case $d=3$ is considered.
+The same argument can be adapted to $d\geq 2$.

-For $t\in(-1,1)$ we define the linear map $L^t:\R^{d+1}\to\R^{d+1}$ by
+For $t\in(-1,1)$, we define the linear map $L^t:\R^{d+1}\to\R^{d+1}$ by